MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/designer-workspace.md

 ## Setting up subflows

-Subflows are groups of actions, which may be referenced as a group within a flow.
+Subflows are groups of actions, which may be referenced as a group within a cloud flow.

-Every flow contains the **Main** subflow - this is the subflow that is run when a flow starts.
+Every flow contains the **Main** subflow - this is the subflow that is run when a cloud flow starts.
 Any other subflows may be invoked through the **Run subflow** action:

 ![The Run subflow action](./media/setting-subflows/run-subflow-action.png)